 The cave will be found to your right, shortly before the Upper Falls.
 There are different unofficial dirt paths leading down to it.
 The one we took during winter was about 500 metres before the Upper Falls, while I know others who have found a way down just about 150 metres before it.
-I’m not going to tell you too much, part of the charm is finding the cave yourselves – but now you pretty much know how to find the secret cave at Johnston Canyon, or at least where to look for it!
+I’m not going to tell you too much, part of the charm is finding the hidden cave yourselves – but now you pretty much know how to find the secret cave at Johnston Canyon, or at least where to look for it!

 The Johnston Canyon hike – all the way to the Upper Falls

 If you get back to the trail and continue walking, you’ll finally reach the Upper Falls.
 A visit during winter might not give you a waterfall, but this beautiful ice formation instead.
 If it’s really cold, you could even see ice climbers on your hike!
 If you’re up for an adventure, why not take a private ice climbing lesson yourself?